laconic75/resume/resume.md

 Experience
 ----------
+**Tista Science and Technology**

+#### Senior Devops Developer

+I am working as a Devops engineer supporting the Appeals Caseflow project.

+* Employed: April 2021-Present
+* Address: 1201 Seven Locks Rd, Rockville, MD 20854
+* Phone: (301) 968-3420

+Description
+:   Responsibilities

+    * Supporting and updating the Terraform and Ansible scripts used for the projects daily deployments
+    * Supporting gathering of metrics data used to measure performance or diagnose problems using DataDog and NewRelic
+    * Maintaining and updating the AWS infrastructure

+Work History
+:   Projects

+    * Ongoing work migrating old classic load balancers to application load balancers
+    * Ongoing work migrating applications to a new VPC
+    * Adding linters and testing to DevOps code
+    * Improvements in Slack messaging from Jenkins
+    * Migrate DevOps python code from python2 to python3
+    * Migrate our application Docker instance from Ruby 2.5 to 2.7

+---

 **BBVA USA:**

 #### Technical Architect III

 I am working principally in automation in deployment and testing, and programing best practices.

+* Employed: April 2015-Abril 2021
+* Address: 3200 7th Ave S, Birmingham, AL 35222
+* Phone: (205) 569-0329

 Work History
 :   Projects